 To test your local connection, go to speedtest.sanuksystems.com

-The WiFi radio channels in the traditional 2.4GHz radio spectrum is often very busy, and newer devices can now instead use the less utilized 5GHz band.
-If your devices support 5GHz, an upgrade to a 5GHz router may significantly improve your connection.
+The WiFi radio channels in the traditional 2.4GHz radio spectrum is often very busy, and most devices can today instead use the less utilized 5GHz band.

 Problems with WiFi on Apple iPhone etc